Language-Driven Image Style Transfer

 \section{Human Evaluation}

-We investigate the quality of \texttt{LDIST} results from the human aspect through Amazon Mechanical Turk (AMT).
-Fig.~\ref{fig:mturk} illustrates the screenshots of the human ranking task.
-MTurkers rank the correlation of the LDIST result from each method between the style instruction (\textit{vs.} Instruction) or the style image (\textit{vs.} Style).
-Each MTurker rewards \$1.0 and takes a mean of 17 minutes for 6 ranking tasks.
+We investigate the quality of \texttt{LDAST} results from the human aspect through Amazon Mechanical Turk.
+Fig.~\ref{fig:human} illustrates the screenshots of the human tasks.
+MTurkers rank the correlation of the \texttt{LDAST} result according to Content, Instruction, Style, and Semi-GT matching.
+Each MTurker rewards \$2.0 and takes a mean of 15 minutes.